Oh summer, how hot are thee!

-Light fixtures also put out excess heat in an apartment.
+Light fixtures put out excess heat in an apartment.
 Regular bulbs radiate a lot of extra heat when they're on, but energy-efficient bulbs don't.

 Angle fans to suck in the cool, outdoor air and get a leg up on the next day's heat.
 Just don't forget to close the windows when the sun comes up.

 Even if your bedroom stays on the warm side, there's no reason you can't keep things cool when you go to sleep.

-Place your sheets and pillowcases in the freezer a few hours before bedtime, and make your bed with them right before you get in.
+Place your sheets and pillowcases in the freezer a few hours before bedtime and make your bed with them right before you get in.
 This can help cool your body down enough to fall asleep without the tossing and turning brought on by warm temperatures.
 Combine the freezer trick with linen, cotton or percale sheets to keep air flowing over you throughout the night.

 Heat isn't something to take lightly since it can cause serious harm.
 Your body begins to tell you it's getting too hot when you begin to sweat.
-Whether you're sitting around, doing nothing on a very hot day or working hard in lesser heat, anything that raises your body temperature can lead to sweating.
+Whether you're sitting around, doing nothing on a very hot day or working hard in lesser heat, anything that raises your body temperature leads to sweating.